NATIONAL ALUMNI CLUB

 c.
 Meeting Groups of Members

 Section 1, Membership.
 Any associate who retires or resigns from J. C. Penney Company, Inc. under honorable conditions, shall be eligible to become a member of the H.C.S.C.
-Alumni Club, Inc. To continue active membership, members must be a Life Member and/or pay its annual dues.
-The Board of Directors shall have the right to elect any person of their choosing to an “Honorable Life Membership” provided however, that no person shall be chosen who has not given faithful service to the J. C. Penney Company, Inc. or is not a spouse of a deceased member.
+Alumni Club, Inc. To continue membership, members must pay its annual dues except as noted in Section 9 below.
+The Board of Directors shall have the right to elect any person of their choosing to an Honorary Life Membership provided, however, that no person shall be chosen who has not given faithful service to the J. C. Penney Company, Inc. or is not a spouse of a deceased member.

 Section 2.
 Termination of Membership.
 The Board of Directors shall establish the rules by which membership rights are terminated.